nop90/TE3DS_HB/README.md

 TE3DS_HB
 ========

-Simple Tetris 3DS Homebrew
+Simple block puzzle 3DS Homebrew

-I wrote this Tetris clone from scratch based on what I remember of the original game.
+I wrote this from scratch based on what I remember of the coin-op game.

 Pieces can rotate only one direction, but the game is playable IMHB.